The Price of Quota-based Diversity in Assignment Problems: Experimental Analysis

 First, we want to compare the distance-based utility model $\Dist(\sigma^2)$ and the type-based model $\Ethn(\sigma^2)$ in order to estimate the welfare loss due to imposing ethnicity constraints.
 To do so, we vary both $\sigma^2$ in $\{1,5,10\}$ and $n$ in $\{1350, 3000\}$; the results reported in Figures~\ref{figTests1} are on average performance over $100$ randomly generated instances.
-Our first observation is that, in all our experiments, the $\Dist(\sigma^2)$ exhibits virtually no utility loss due to the imposition of type-block constraints (see the green columns in the charts on the left).
-This is because utilities in $\Dist(\sigma^2)$ are independent of ethnicities, resulting in a very low value for the inter-type disparity parameter (see the blue bars) --- in fact, for any utility model where utilities are independent of ethnicities, the expected value of the disparity parameter should be $1$.
+Our first observation is that, in all our experiments, the $\Dist(\sigma^2)$ exhibits virtually no reduction in welfare due to the imposition of type-block constraints (see the hatched bars in the charts on the left).
+This is because utilities in $\Dist(\sigma^2)$ are independent of ethnicities, resulting in a very low value for the inter-type disparity parameter (see the dark gray bars) --- in fact, for any utility model where utilities are independent of ethnicities, the value of the disparity parameter should intuitively be close to $1$ with a high probability.
 For utilities generated based on the $\Ethn(\sigma^2)$ model, the disparity parameter is somewhat higher (utilities do strongly depend on ethnicities), resulting in a higher $\PoD(u)$.
 Despite making no attempt to optimize social welfare under type-block constraints, the HDB lottery mechanism does surprisingly well when the number of agents equals the number of apartments (Figure~\ref{figTests1} (a)), extracting at least $84\%$ of the optimal unconstrained welfare under the $\Dist(\sigma^2)$ utility model, and at least $79\%$ of the social welfare under the $\Ethn(\sigma^2)$ model.
 However, the welfare loss induced by the lottery mechanism is negatively impacted by the number of agents (Figure~\ref{figTests1} (b)); for instance, it only extracts $65\%$ of the optimal unconstrained welfare under $\Dist(1)$ with $n=3000$ and, in fact, the lottery-induced welfare loss for this treatment even exceeds the theoretical upper bound on the price of diversity.

 Let us now turn to the project approval-based utility model $\Proj(\rho)$.
 To compute distances in km, we make use of the fact that one degree of latitude or longitude at the location of Singapore corresponds to roughly 111 km; we vary the radius $\rho$ in $\{5,7.5,10\}$ (in km).
 The results averaged over 100 runs are provided in Figure~\ref{fig:ProjApprov}.
 In all instances, not only is the price of diversity almost one but the lottery-induced welfare is also nearly as good, achieving at least $87\%$ of the unconstrained optimum for $1350$ agents and practically $100\%$ for $3000$ agents; the disparity parameter is also consistently close to its ideal value of $1$, keeping the upper bound at around $1.45$ regardless of the radius.
 Thus, this can be considered an example of a utility model for which the lottery mechanism virtually implements a constrained optimal allocation for a wide range of model parameters.